 Why did he suffer? – the question to be answered.

 In order to answer this question we must take note of God’s record of Job’s life.
-Today, we will be introduced to Job as part of the setting which is recorded in verses 1-12.
+This evening we will be reminded of three things from the life of Job through the account given in chapter 1, verses 1-5

 A. The Introduction.
 1:1-5

 Job 1:1 There was a man in the land of Uz, whose name was Job; and that man was perfect and upright, and one that feared God, and eschewed evil.

 Job did not begin his life in a state of perfection.
 God gets the worst out of us in order to get the best out of us.
 In Job’s early life, the Lord dealt with Job as He does with all of us, purifying our lives in the fire.

 1).
 Perfection defined. – Complete, true (not sinless)

 a).
 It can be known – seen in the lives of God’s people.

 Psalms 37:37 Mark the perfect man, and behold the upright: for the end of that man is peace.

 Song of Solomon 6:9 My dove, my undefiled…